sblack15/CensoredImageQueries/README.md

 # CensoredImageQueries
 Official Repository for the paper "Evaluation of Inpainting and Augmentation for Censored Image Queries".
-Currently, we only have the code to reproduce our experiments on the Places2 dataset.
+Currently, we only have included the code to reproduce our experiments on the Places2 and CelebA dataset.
 Hotels50k code will be added soon.

 # Inpainting